 Healthcare marketing insights: Trajectory study results

 2. They feel doctors do a good job of taking care of their physical ailments.
-But given the situation described above, patients’ emotional needs are lagging.
-And this impacts the perception of your practice, group, hospital or health system.
+But given the situation described above, patients’ emotional needs are lagging – creating a transaction-type relationship.
+And this impacts the perception of your physician practice, medical group, hospital or health system.

 5. Concierge medicine, while more expensive, offers many advantages.
 This is particularly true for women who are pressed for time juggling career and family.
 Care is more personalized, on their schedule, and affords opportunity for real dialogue.

 So what are the implications of these findings:

 1. Blueprint each step of the end-to-end patient experience (from the patient perspective).
 Eliminate those that don’t add value.
 Find ways to “streamline” other steps to add more value.
 And find innovate ways to create new value for patients.

 2. Hire specialists to oversee marketing and patient experience – those who can work together to operationalize a customer-centric approach to the business so that the physicians can focus solely on the clinical (and personal) aspects of care.

 3. Offer a patient portal to allow patients to interact with staff prior to their visit and to streamline the process, e.g. filling out paperwork and scheduling.
 Patients gain peace of mind and staff can be more personal and welcoming.